-This article includes an overview of UHC’s sepsis-related treatment clinical review, procedural arguments against the application of Sepsis-3 criteria, and revenue cycle mitigation steps to tackle denials and boost appeal resolution for sepsis-related claims.
+This article includes an overview of UHC’s sepsis-related treatment clinical review, procedural arguments against the application of Sepsis-3 criteria, and revenue cycle management steps to tackle clinical denials and boost appeal resolution for sepsis-related claims.

 UHC Clinical Review Overview